sammy-boii/Progress/TypeScript/notes.md

 calculateTax(50_000)
 ```

  ? means optional in parameter.
 Here 'year' would be undefined so we used || to avoid error.
-You can do assign it a default value:
+You could also assign it a default value:

 ```ts
 function calculateTax(income: number, year = 2022): number {